UMWEDU/umw-essentials-sync/_pages/eagleone-card.md

 <span style="color: #1f497d;font-family: 'Georgia',serif"> </span>The card has myriad uses on campus and should be carried at all times to...
 <ul>
- 	<li>access your residence hall, the fitness center, gym, and numerous campus events</li>
+ 	<li>access your residence hall, fitness center, labs, and numerous campus events</li>
  	<li>borrow books from <a href="http://libraries.umw.edu/">Simpson Library</a> and pay library fees</li>
  	<li>use at campus dining facilities and to check meal plan and balance information</li>
  	<li>use as a debit card with your EagleOne account</li>